felipemoren0/Transcriber/README.md

 It will listen to yours audios devices and transcribe it.
 The output will be saved on a file called Output.txt in the same directory of the script.

 # Usage
-1) Install Python Latest Version :
+1) Install Python Latest Version

-2) Install PiP
+2) Install PiP :

+Download the get-pip.py script from the official Python website: get-pip.py.

+Save the get-pip.py script to a directory on your computer, such as your Downloads folder.

+Open a command prompt or PowerShell window:

+Press Win + R, type cmd, and press Enter to open a command prompt.
+Press Win + X, then select "Windows PowerShell" to open PowerShell.
+In the command prompt or PowerShell window, navigate to the directory where you saved the get-pip.py script.
+For example, if you saved it in the Downloads folder, use the following command:

+cd C:\Users\YourUsername\Downloads
+Run the following command to install pip: python get-pip.py

+If you have multiple Python versions installed, you may need to specify the version explicitly: python3 get-pip.py
+After the installation is complete, you should have pip installed on your system.
+You can verify it by running the following command:

+pip --version
+This should display the version of pip installed on your system.

+Now you should be able to use pip to install packages and manage your Python environment on Windows.

+3) Run pip install -r requirements.txt

-3) Run the transcriber.py using the command : python transcriber.py
+4) Run the transcriber.py using the command : python transcriber.py

-4) Click on the "Transcribe" button
+5) Click on the "Transcribe" button

-5) Let it running until the meeting ends
+6) Let it running until the meeting ends

-6) Type your password defined in the config.yaml file
+7) Type your password defined in the config.yaml file

-7) Click on the Stop button
+8) Click on the Stop button

-8) Check the "Output.txt" file
+9) Check the "Output.txt" file

 # License